anand-aman/work_today/.github/ISSUE_TEMPLATE/general_issue_template.md

 *Remove this line and tell us why your fix/feature is necessary*

 ## Implementation:
-*Remove this line and give a brief how you are going to implement it*
+*Remove this line and give a brief on how you are going to implement it*

 ## Screenshot:
-*Add a scrrenshot (if required) or just write 'not required'*
+*Add a screenshot (if required) or just write 'not required'*

 **Remove this line and tag any maintainer like this -> @...**